 Horses are unpredictable, even when well-trained, and riding them carries an inherent risk.
 Riders have responsibilities to their animals, and wearing all necessary safety equipment.
 However, the owner/operator of businesses such as ranches, stables, tour companies or riding schools must provide reasonable care to prevent accidents.

 Other seemingly safe activities can carry risk too.
 A pony ride at a child’s birthday party can be risky because of the instability of animals in crowded and noisy locations.
 A family visit to a nearby farm or petting zoo can turn into a nightmare if someone is injured.

 Both children and adults can suffer many different injuries from horses, ponies and donkeys, including:

 Importantly, all of these can occur not only to participants but also to innocent bystanders.
-Again, the unpredictable behavior of the animals, no matter how well-trained, increases the risk of injury to anyone nearby.
+Again, the unpredictable behavior of the animals, no matter how well-trained, increases the risk of a horseback injury to anyone nearby.

 Here are some of the ways that the owner/operator may be liable:

 If you or a loved one has been injured by an animal, it’s important to consult with an attorney skilled in these types of personal injury cases.
 Our attorneys will meet with you to learn about the circumstances around your injury.
 We will present you with the best options for your case, and then guide you through the entire legal process.